WhiteHatMage/whitehatmage.github.io/_posts/2025-12-06-how-to-pick-your-next-bounty-program.md

 ---
-title: How to Pick your next Bounty Program
+title: The Guide to Professional Bounty Hunting in web3
 description: >-
   TODO
 categories: [Hunting]